beNative/git-automation/TECHNICAL_MANUAL.md

 1.  **Increment Version:** Bump the `version` in `package.json`.
 2.  **Run Pack:** Execute `npm run pack`.
 This will generate the installers in the `release/` folder.
 3.  **Publish Release:** Go to your repository's "Releases" page on GitHub, create a new release, and upload the generated installer files.
+## 7. Automatic Updates

+The application is configured to automatically check for updates on startup.

+-   **Update Source:** It checks for new releases published on the project's [GitHub Releases page](https://github.com/ai-studio-sdk/git-automation-dashboard-example/releases).
+-   **Process:** When a new version is found, it is downloaded in the background.
+You will receive a notification when the download is complete.
+The update will be automatically installed the next time you quit and restart the application.
+-   **Publishing a New Version:** To publish a new release, a developer with repository access must:
+    1. Ensure the `version` in `package.json` is incremented.
+    2. Create a `GH_TOKEN` (GitHub Personal Access Token) with `repo` scopes and make it available as an environment variable.
+    3. Run the command `npm run publish`.
+This will build the application, create installers, and upload them to a new draft release on GitHub.
+    4. Navigate to the GitHub release, add release notes, and publish it.